Simulation-Software-Engineering/Lecture-Material/04_documentation/technical_writing_slides.md

 ## Technical Writing in Research Software

 - Like in a startup, **no dedicated technical writer in team** (even for large projects).
 Everybody does everything.
-    - -> You need writing skills.
+    - --> You need writing skills.
-- In research, we anyway write a lot (papers, proposals, lecture material, ...).
+- In research, one writes a lot (papers, proposals, lecture material, ...).
-    - -> Writing/communication skills are very important anyway.
+    - --> Writing/communication skills are very important anyway.

 ---